spovich/feedtools/Readme.md

+This branch goals:

-This branch tries to make feed-tools ruby 1.9 compatible and locally testable(outside of a rails app)
+ - ruby 1.9 compatible
+ - testable outside of a rails app
+ - tests runnable via ruby test/xxx.rb

 FeedTools was designed to be a simple XML feed parser, generator, and translator with a built-in caching system.